You’ve decided to start teaching online and you’re ready to start finding some students, great!

 You could make your own website, use social media or even post classifieds in newspapers or online on websites like Gumtree.

 Once you are in contact with a potential student, offer the first lesson free or heavily discounted.
 Students like to “try before they buy” and this gives you a chance to convince them in a trial class.

 These are just some ideas to get your first students.
-There is plenty more material here on how to teach English online in our comprehensive starter guide.
+There is plenty more material here on how to teach English online.